dockware/docs/development/code-coverage.md

 # Code Coverage

 The latest version of Xdebug changed the way how code coverage works.
-It's now depending on a specific **mode** that has to be set within the configuration of XDebug.
+It now depends on a specific **mode** that has to be set within the configuration of XDebug.

 Dockware delivers this mode in `debug`  and not in the required `coverage` mode.